tsileo/blobstash/README.md

 ## Overview

-A backup database (a Content-Addressable Storage and a data structure server) designed to efficiently handle snapshots of files/directories, built on top of [LevelDB](http://code.google.com/p/leveldb/) and the [Redis Protocol](http://redis.io/topics/protocol), bundled with a command-line client and a FUSE file system.

-Draws inspiration from [Camlistore](camlistore.org) and [bup](https://github.com/bup/bup) (files are split into multiple blobs using a rolling checksum).

-**Only tested on Linux** (should also work on OSX).
+A set of backup tools designed to provides a "time machine" like experience:

+- a database (content-addressable store + data structure server)
+- a backup scheduler (cron/anacron like)
+- a read-only FUSE file system
+- a command-line client
+- a web application (on the roadmap)

+**Designed with Linux in mind**.

 ## Features: